-Other revenue, which includes event ticket revenue, and revenue from room rentals and is recognized as services are provided.
+Other and equipment rentals revenue are recognized as services are provided.

 Contributed goods/services

 Contributed volunteer services are not recognized in the financial statements because of the difficulty in determining their value.
 Contributed goods are not recognized in the financial statements.